 Building Excitement, Engagement & Achievement in Writing with Dr Murray Gadd

-This Standard Annual Membership tool – developed around a long-term goal of students becoming motivated and independent writers who are able to communicate confidently, proficiently and with impact according to the purpose for writing and the intended audience – is based on a belief that teachers can make a difference for all students, regardless of their level of ability.
+This Annual Membership tool – developed around a long-term goal of students becoming motivated and independent writers who are able to communicate confidently, proficiently and with impact according to the purpose for writing and the intended audience – is based on a belief that teachers can make a difference for all students, regardless of their level of ability.

-By purchasing an annual membership licence, schools/teachers will have full access to our video resources and accompanying downloadable notes which include:
+By purchasing this annual membership licence, schools / teachers and literacy leaders will have full access to our video resources and accompanying downloadable notes in order to ‘build excitement, engagement & achievement in writing‘.

-- Access to existing Murray ‘Reads and Writes From’ Video Lessons.
+- Access to all existing Murray ‘Reads and Writes From’ Video Lessons.
 These cover a range of fiction and non-fiction topics.
 For each lesson, you can download / printable ‘Teacher Notes’ on how the lesson can be used within the classroom programme.